-How to make a perfect dried orange garland to use as a simple holiday decoration on your Christmas tree or as a beautiful addition to any space in your home!
-It’s an easy DIY project that’s so much fun to make each Winter season
+How to make a dried orange garland to use as a simple homemade holiday decoration on your Christmas tree or any space in your home!
+It’s an easy DIY project that’s so much fun to make each holiday season

 I’ve been using dried orange slices in my Winter decor for the last few years.
 Its a simple way to give my home that “old world” feel for just a couple of dollars!